 This ability has saved his life many times when predators approached him.
 Most animals won’t eat something that dies right before their eyes.
 Plus the opossum emits a horrific odor when in this state which definitely decreases any creature’s appetite for him.

-So even though the opossum lost his tail of beauty he gained a tail of great utility and purpose.
-He also learned his lesson and was much kinder to the other forest creatures.
+So even though the opossum lost his tail of beauty he also learned his lesson and was much kinder to the other forest creatures.

 An amazing video about the opossum: https://www.youtube.com/watch?v=-XqF9-CMFQc